daxter-army/react-hooks-cheatsheet/README.md

 - Lets consider 2 designs for trains.

   - **The First Design:** Here all the carriages are interconnected, and if person enters in any of the carriage, he/she can traverse the whole train.
-The train is a large lump itself.
+The train is a large lump itself.<br/><br/>
     <img src="./style2.svg" width="450px"/>

     - or if we try to rephrase it in a react analogy